 The four fields will now be described in more detail.

-Field 1: State-dependent Modeling of Brain Processes
+Field 1 – State-dependent Modeling of Brain Processes

 Background: A hallmark of deep non-rapid eye movement sleep is a specific EEG oscillation (sleep slow oscillation).
 This EEG oscillation groups faster spindle and gamma activity.
 It has been associated to sleep-dependent memory consolidation, but also to homeostatic sleep regulation.
 (Diekelmann and Born, 2010).
 The functional relevance of the co-oscillatory activity is hardly investigated.
 There is increasing evidence that endogenous electric fields such as EEG oscillations are not only an epiphenomenon but can have a causal effect on neuronal activity of functional relevance (Marshall et al., 2006; Fröhlich and McCormick, 2010).
 Studies of ours in humans have shown that effects of applied currents on EEG strongly depend on brain state reflecting essentially gross neuro-modulatory tone.
 Both, endogenous cortical activity as well as behavioral responses differed dependent upon (i) whether stimulation occurred at the transition into SWS, during waking or rapid eye movement (REM) sleep, and (ii) stimulation frequency (sleep slow oscillatory or theta) (Marshall et al., 2006; Kirov et al., 2009).
 At the cellular level, transitions from slow oscillation to up states are marked by a timely precise and unique structure of spiking activity in cortical populations.
 This presents a likely route through which weak oscillatory electric currents could modify endogenous brain activity and associated cognitive functions such as memory consolidation (Hoffman et al., 2007).